Weightlifting Shoes for Flat Feet

 May need to go up or down half a size for best fit

-Read moreAdidas Power Perfect shoes are a strong, stable platform, with a midsole featuring a die-cut wedge and extra heel support.
+These shoes are a blend of leather and synthetic materials, with heel lift and height for help with flat arches.
+Adidas Power Perfect shoes are a strong, stable platform, with a midsole featuring a die-cut wedge and extra heel support.
 There is a strap on the instep, making the shoes more stable so you can do your heaviest Olympic or other routines in safety and confidence.
-Adidas used their durable Adiwear on the outsole, along with a synthetic upper and mesh in the front foot area to let you move freely.

 The heel has extra support padding.
 The strap uses hooks and loops for closure.
 Reviewers were quite positive, stating the shoe is breathable and provides comfort.
 The shoes use what is called derby construction.
 This means the material is in quarters.
 The eyelets for the laces are centered right in the center of the foot.
 The traditional design, also used in dress shoes, gives you a lot of lateral stability.

 Air mesh in the collar adds to how breathable this shoe is.
 You have three color options.
-These are lifting specific shoes, not suited to other forms of exercise or for wearing outside the gym.
+These are lifting-specific shoes, not suited to other forms of exercise or for wearing outside the gym.

 Lightweight